 To make your glove musical, you'll use the CPX like a synthesizer.
 A synthesizer works by producing an electrical signal and altering it in special ways to create different sounds.
 Then it sends the signal to a speaker, which translates the changes in voltage into sound wave frequencies you can hear.

 Programming the CPX to play a note or musical phrase is super easy with Microsoft MakeCode.
 This drag-and-drop visual language has music blocks that you can adjust in multiple ways.
-For this project, you'll start with a single note or series of notes, then vary the sound by changing three things:
+For this project, you'll start with a single note or series of notes, then vary the sound by changing four things:

 - the pitch (how high or low the notes sounds),

 - the duration of the note (how long or short it is compared to other notes)